Lifestyle Blogger

 Clay eating addiction

-geophagia).
-A lot of people reached out to me after reading the article I wrote on how nzu affected my skin and menstrual cycle and asked me how I was able to stop nzu addiction because they were also struggling, which is why I shared this article and I urge everyone to read it.
+My skin and menstrual cycle were affected by nzu, which is eating salted kaolin clay (geophagia).
+A lot of people reached out to me after reading my article on how nzu affected my skin and menstrual cycle.
+They asked how I was able to stop nzu addiction because they were also struggling.
+That’s why I’m sharing this article and urging everyone to read it.

 You Need to Know That Radiation Therapy Elevates Risks for Future Cancers.